 Last Thoughts About Hot Tub Chemicals

 Of course, keep hot tub chemicals away from children and pets.
-Store them in a cool dry place.
+Store hot tub chemicals in a cool dry place.

 And as a rule of thumb, don’t enter the hot tub for at least 12 hours after adding sanitizers to the water.
 This will allow the products to sanitize your tub correctly.